 Whether we like it or not, search engines control our financial futures on the Internet.
-This is why search engine optimization (SEO) is so important for any business that has a website and conducts business through their website.
-Search engines drive traffic to websites based on a number of factors.
-If you have not appropriately optimized your website to gain first page search engine results, the search engines can end up sending business to your competition.
+This is why search engine optimization (SEO) is essential for any business that has a website and conducts business through its website.
+Search engines drive traffic to sites based on several factors.
+If you have not appropriately optimized your website to gain first-page search results, the search engines can end up sending business elsewhere or worse, directly to your competitors.

 What is SEO?